-4.2.3.3 Back To Basics
+2.8.3.3 Back To Basics

-Table 78: Alignment of ZDM IDP to the Back-to-Basics Programme
+Table 84: Alignment of ZDM IDP to the Back-to-Basics Programme

-Municipal Strategic Framework Outcomes Back to Basics Principles District Growth & Development Goals To promote good governance, accountability Put people and their concerns first and ensure A communication plan is in place and regular & transparency constant contact with communities through consultation between counsellors and the effective public participation platforms. community is monitored according to the plan.
+Indicator Application @ District Level District Performance Implement community engagement plans targeting hotspots and potential hotspots areas.
+To promote good governance, accountability & transparency A communication plan is in place and regular consultation between counsellors and the community is monitored according to the plan.
 Furthermore, hotspot areas are minimized through accelerated service delivery within council priority programmes.
 The customer care system is also utilized to effect to identify area specific trends and respond to those areas politically and administratively.
-To promote good governance, accountability Create conditions for decent living by Communities are engaged through IDP roadshows & transparency consistently delivering municipal services to the and other community engagements at least right quality and standard.
-This includes planning quarterly for and delivery of infrastructure and amenities, maintenance, and upkeep, including the budgeting to do this.
-Ensure no failures in services and where there are, restore services with urgency.

-Municipal Strategic Framework Outcomes Back to Basics Principles District Growth & Development Goals NA Be well governed and demonstrate good NA governance and administration - cut wastage, spend public funds prudently, hire competent staff, ensure transparency and accountability.
-NA Ensure sound financial management and Communities are engaged through IDP roadshows accounting, and prudently manage resources so and other community engagements at least as to sustainably deliver services and bring quarterly development to communities.
-To promote good governance, accountability Build and maintain sound institutional and The IDP through its sector plans comprehensively & transparency administrative capabilities, administered, and quantifies backlogs and costs to eradicate managed by dedicated and skilled personnel at backlogs where applicable. all levels.
-To promote good governance, accountability Put people and their concerns first and ensure The customer care system is utilized to effect to & transparency constant contact with communities through identify area specific trends and respond to those effective public participation platforms. areas politically and administratively.
+Municipalities to implement responsive and accountable processes to communities.
+To promote good governance, accountability & transparency Communities are engaged through IDP roadshows and other community engagements at least quarterly Ward committees must be functional, and Councillors must meet and report back to their constituencies quarterly.
+NA NA Utilise the CDWs, Ward Committees and Ward Councillors to communicate projects earmarked for implementation.
+NA Communities are engaged through IDP roadshows and other community engagements at least quarterly Municipalities must communicate their plans to deal with backlogs.
+To promote good governance, accountability & transparency The IDP through its sector plans comprehensively quantifies backlogs and costs to eradicate backlogs where applicable.
+Municipalities to monitor and act on complaints, petitions and other feedback.
+To promote good governance, accountability & transparency The customer care system is utilized to effect to identify area specific trends and respond to those areas politically and administratively.

-4.2.3.4 Audit Improvement Plan
+2.8.3.4 Audit Improvement Plan